husseinfd97/Robotic-Navigation-System-with-Armour-and-Smach-Integration/README.md

 # First Assignment of Experimental Robotic Laboratory

 ## Introduction
 This assignment project focuses on implementing a robotic system using the Armour package which is resposible for manipulating online OWL ontologies and Smach package which is resposible for building hierarchical state machines decribing the diffrent staes of the robot.
 The system aims to simulate a robot operating in a 2D environment consisting of four rooms and three corridors.
-The robot's behavior is designed to navigate through the environment, visiting different locations while following certain policies.
+The robot's behavior is designed to navigate through the environment, visiting different locations while following certain policies and here you can find the [documented](https://husseinfd97.github.io/as_1/) code with sphinx.

 ## Environment
 The 2D environment is composed of four rooms and three corridors.
-The rooms are labeled as R1, R2, R3, and R4, while the corridors are labeled as C1, C2, and E. The robot moves within this environment, with various doors (D1...D7) connecting the rooms and corridors as it's shown in the figure.
+The rooms are labeled as R1, R2, R3, and R4, while the corridors are labeled as C1, C2, and E. The robot moves within this environment, with various doors (D1...D6) connecting the rooms and corridors as it's shown in the figure.

 ![map](https://github.com/husseinfd97/as_1/assets/94136236/436afa1a-d339-459e-abae-127e8ce39b74)